Course Overview

 - Work with modular arithmetic and solve congruence equations

-- Understand and apply important theorems including Fermat's Little Theorem, Euler's Theorem, and the Chinese Remainder Theorem
+- Understand and apply important theorems in modular arithmetic including Fermat's Little Theorem, Euler's Theorem, the Chinese Remainder Theorem, and existence of primitive roots

 - Comprehend the mathematical foundations of modern cryptographic systems including RSA and Diffie-Hellman